mi-raco/agent47/readme.md

-A multi-agent system for tutoring students in preffered subjects.
+A multi-agent system for tutoring students in prefered subjects.